AlkenD/starlight/CONTRIBUTING.md

 Visit **<https://i18n.starstruck.astro.build>** to track translation progress for the currently supported languages.

-## Understanding Starlight
+## Understanding Starstruck

-- Starlight is built as an Astro integration.
+- Starstruck is built as an Astro integration.
   Read the [Astro Integration API docs][api-docs] to learn more about how integrations work.

-  The Starlight integration is exported from [`packages/starstruck/index.ts`](./packages/starstruck/index.ts).
+  The Starstruck integration is exported from [`packages/starstruck/index.ts`](./packages/starstruck/index.ts).
-  It sets up Starlight’s routing logic, parses user config, and adds configuration to a Starlight user’s Astro project.
+  It sets up Starstruck’s routing logic, parses user config, and adds configuration to a Starstruck user’s Astro project.

-- Most pages in a Starlight project are built using a single [`packages/starstruck/index.astro`](./packages/starstruck/index.astro) route.
+- Most pages in a Starstruck project are built using a single [`packages/starstruck/index.astro`](./packages/starstruck/index.astro) route.
   If you’ve worked on an Astro site before, much of this should look familiar: it’s an Astro component and uses a number of other components to build a page based on user content.

-- Starlight consumes a user’s content from the `'docs'` [content collection](https://docs.astro.build/en/guides/content-collections/).
+- Starstruck consumes a user’s content from the `'docs'` [content collection](https://docs.astro.build/en/guides/content-collections/).
-  This allows us to specify the permissible frontmatter via [a Starlight-specific schema](./packages/starstruck/schema.ts) and get predictable data while providing clear error messages if a user sets invalid frontmatter in a page.
+  This allows us to specify the permissible frontmatter via [a Starstruck-specific schema](./packages/starstruck/schema.ts) and get predictable data while providing clear error messages if a user sets invalid frontmatter in a page.

 - Components that require JavaScript for their functionality are all written without a UI framework, most often as custom elements.
-  This helps keep Starlight lightweight and makes it easier for a user to choose to add components from a framework of their choice to their project.
+  This helps keep Starstruck lightweight and makes it easier for a user to choose to add components from a framework of their choice to their project.

 [discord]: https://astro.build/chat
 [issues]: https://github.com/withastro/starstruck/issues